rotdrop/nextcloud-app-pdf-downloader/README.md

 on-the-fly handling of archive files and also restrict the archive size limit imposed by the admins further.

-### Conversion of Single Plain Files
+### Conversion of Individual Files

-Optionally single plain files (as opposed to directory trees) can directly be converted to PDF.
+Optionally individual files (as opposed to directory trees and archives) can directly be converted to PDF.
 The default is to enable this feature.
-The drawback is that this adds an action menu entry to each filesystem node, even to PDF files themselves.
+The drawback is that this adds an actions menu entry to each filesystem node, even to PDF files themselves.

 ## Performance

 - unfortunately, the app is not the fastest horse one could think of.
-In particular the unvconv (Libreoffice) converter tends to be somewhat slow.
+  In particular the `unvconv` (Libreoffice) converter tends to be somewhat slow.
 Conversion time increases linearly with the number of files to be converted, of course.
 - it might be necessary to tweak your web-server to allow for larger